About Our One-Year Master's Program

 Dive deep into challenges facing the energy & natural resource industries today.

-Specific Topics: Varies by year, including rate design, renewable energy, program implementation, non-market valuation, load forecasting, climate change, and fishery management.
+Example topics: Varies by year, including rate design, renewable energy, program implementation, non-market valuation, load forecasting, climate change, and fishery management.
+See previous topics & speakers.

 Acquire the theoretical framework for analyzing human interactions with our environment.